-In line with Bank Indonesia regulation no. 9/15/PBI/2007 regarding Risk Management Implementation for the use of Information Technology by Commercial Banks issued on 30 November 2007, the Bank has updated and reviewed its IT riks management policy annually, and the Bank will be in-sourcing a few of its transactional process which is considered to be inherent banking function by November 2011.
+In line with Bank Indonesia regulation no. 9/15/PBI/2007 regarding Risk Management Implementation for the use of Information Technology by Commercial Banks issued on 30 November 2007, the Bank has updated and reviewed its IT risks management policy annually, and the Bank has in-sourced a few of its transactional process which is considered to be inherent banking function since May 2011.